 Public health knowledge and intelligence professionals support the three main areas of public health (health protection, health improvement and healthcare services).
 The role varies depending on which area of public health you work in:

 Health protection: If you support health protection, you might work on infectious diseases requiring a rapid response.
-For example, providing information which influences the advice given to the public about a disease or pandemic such as COVID-19.
+For example, providing information that influences the advice given to the public about a disease or pandemic such as COVID-19.

 Health improvement and health services: If you work in health improvement or healthcare services, you may interpret longer-term data about chronic diseases, such as heart disease or lung cancer.